 Wattled Crane (Bugeranus carunculatus)

 Given that less than 300 breeding pairs of Wattled Crane are left in the wild in South Africa, Ingula is proud to have two breeding pairs on site, as well as six individuals that are regularly seen flying over the lower site area.
-One of the nesting pairs lost an egg at the Upper Bedford wetland in May 2014, probably to the resident crows in the area.
 Observations peak during the breeding season between April and September and taper off in summer as individuals often forage outside of the Ingula boundary.
+However, both breeding pairs have successfully fledged a chick each during the summer breeding season of 2017/18.

 White-bellied Korhaan (Eupodotis senegalensis)